MattWindsor91/roslyn/concepts/docs/linq-slides-2017-10-16.md

 - No rigorous testing (yet) of the results coming out
   - We use our `SerialPBT` property based testing library to test certain queries, but this only tests small input spaces
-  - Next step: unit tests based on the actual benchmarks
+  - Quick validation of the final results used in the benchmarks

 ## Conclusions